 Table Saw Cross-Cut Box

 Cross-cutting on a table saw can be dangerous.
 If you ever had a piece your are cutting kick back on you, you know just what I mean.
-Kickback from a 3 HP table saw will give you a pretty good sized welt.
-It will also scare the crap out of you.
-And that’s getting away lucky.
+It will also scare the crap out of you, and that’s getting away lucky.
 Cut safely on your table saw with this sled.
-Since I made this sled I have never cross-cut on my table saw any other way.
+Since I started using this sled I have never cross-cut on my table saw any other way.

 Guitar Neck Rest